 - Can only be used on SIM-unlocked GSM phones

-- Double check whether there are roaming charges when traveling to different provinces
+- Potential roaming charges when traveling to different provinces